-⇒ If PCP services are provided by another provider that is not your designated PCP, these services will not be covered.
+⇒ If PCP services are provided by another provider that is not your designated PCP or covering practitioner, these services will not be covered.
 The only exception is if you notify Neighborhood within five days of receiving the services and choose to switch to this provider as your PCP.